Chart Color Schemes

 Riverview has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population dynamics anticipate a median increase, with Riverview expected to gain 195 persons by 2041 based on the latest numbers, indicating a total increase of approximately 6.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
+By 2041, Riverview is expected to increase by 195 persons, reflecting a 6.2% total increase over the 17 years, based on latest annual ERP population numbers.

 Frequently Asked Questions - Population